14th Pennsylvania Cavalry Regiment: Chambersburg and Moorefield

 During late July and early August, Colonel Schoonmaker was running a camp for dismounted cavalry in Pleasant Valley, Maryland.
-Its purpose was to remount and re-equip men from the division.
-A detachment of 212 men from the camp, led by Lieutenant Colonel Blakeley, assisted Brigadier General Wesley Merritt's division in August.
-The detachment returned to camp around mid-August, and Blakeley was badly injured from being thrown from his horse.
+Lieutenant Colonel Blakeley led a detachment from the dismounted cavalry camp that assisted Brigadier General Wesley Merritt's division in August, and he was badly injured in an incident with his horse.
 The remaining portion of the regiment was with Averell, who was stationed in Hagerstown and had troops guarding nearby fords along the Potomac River.
 Averell had only 1,260 men and two pieces of artillery in his command.
 Major Gibson, who had been leading an independent cavalry battalion, returned to the regiment, and was assigned command of the 1st Brigade.
-Captain Kerr was assigned command of the regiment.
+Captain Thomas R. Kerr was assigned command of the regiment.

-After Early's victory in the Second Battle of Kernstown, he moved his infantry to Martinsburg and his cavalry deployed along the Potomac River.
-He sent two cavalry brigades north commanded by McCausland and Bradley Johnson, with McCausland having overall command.
-They crossed the Potomac River west of Williamsport, Maryland on July 29, assisted by diversionary crossings at other locations by Brigadier General John D. Imboden and "Mudwall" Jackson.
-The Union force nearest to McCausland belonged to Averell, and his communications were cut around noon on that day.